 Karma is like the wind.
 Good karma blows sentient beings toward good places where they will experience joy.
 Bad karma blows sentient beings toward bad places where they will experience suffering.
 (Explanation of the Mahayana)

 The power of karma is incredible; it exerts its influence over great distances.
-When the fruit of retribution have ripened, there is nowhere you can hide.
+When the fruit of retribution has ripened, there is nowhere you can hide.
+(Collection of Rules)